HenrikEckermann/donders_r/slides/PITCHME.md

 +++
 #### What is a parameter

-Here: something that we do not know and need to estimate from the data.
+Here: unknown value (or distribution) that we want to estimate from the data.

 Note:
+- often used for different things
 - Bayesian vs Frequentist

 +++